dshrivastav/Car_Price_Prediction/README.md

 **2. Vehicle Age (Year) - Key Factor**
    - Newer cars have higher resale value.
 **3. Manufacturer & Model - Price Varies by Brand**
    - Luxury brands (BMW, Mercedes) retain value better.
+**4. Fuel Gas and Electric - Price Varies by Fuel**
+   - Gas and Electric cars have higher resale value.

+**Other considerations**
-**4. Condition & Fuel Type Impact Pricing** ⚡
+**5. Condition & Fuel Type Impact Pricing** ⚡
    - Electric & hybrid cars are priced higher.
-**5. Drive Type & Transmission - AWD/4WD Add Value**
+**6. Drive Type & Transmission - AWD/4WD Add Value**
    - More valuable in snowy/off-road regions.

 ### Model Deployment (Optional)
 You can deploy the trained model using Flask or FastAPI.

 ## Conclusion
-The models evaluated include Ridge and Lasso regression.
+The models evaluated include Linear, Polynomial, Ridge, Lasso regression, and Gradient Boosting.
+Both Ridge and Lasso regression are high-quality models that provide valuable insights into the factors influencing car prices.
+These models are effective, interpretable, and offer practical value to the business in terms of understanding key drivers of car prices.
 The models provide valuable insights into how various features influence car prices, such as:

 Year: Newer cars tend to have higher prices.
 Odometer: Higher mileage decreases the price.
 Manufacturer: Certain manufacturers tend to have higher price points.
+Fuel type: Gas and electric cars have better resale value.

 Future Improvements
 Explore non-linear models such as Random Forests or Gradient Boosting Machines.
 Incorporate additional features like car condition or historical sales data for better accuracy.